-	- Our system is equipped with a variety of games ranging from arcade-style adventures to brain puzzles and sports games.
+- Our system is equipped with various games ranging from arcade-style adventures to brain puzzles and sports games.
 There’s something for everyone.

 - We use games to add fun and help people focus on the training experience.

-- Learners can earn points for a wide variety of tasks, like completing a module or learning path, answering a question correctly or participating in individual- or team-based challenges.
+- Learners can earn points for various tasks, like completing a module or learning path, answering a question correctly or participating in individual- or team-based challenges.
 We provide options for redeeming points, including online shops, auctions and raffles.
-Companies add their own prizes based on items that match their culture and are proven to motivate employees, such as gift cards, extra vacation days, exclusive parking spaces and company swag.
+Companies add their own prizes based on items that match their company culture and are proven to motivate employees, such as gift cards, extra vacation days, exclusive parking spaces and company swag.